• Skip to primary navigation

 To make the crispy nori, crumble half of a sheet of nori into 2-inch pieces.

-Quickly dip the nori in cold water and transfer to a plate lined with kitchen paper towels to remove the excess moisture.
+Quickly dip the nori in cold water and transfer it to a plate lined with kitchen paper towels to remove the excess moisture.

 Next, heat oil in a small saucepan over medium heat.
-Once the oil is hot, add the nori and fry for 3-5 seconds, or until crispy.
+Once the oil is hot, add the nori and fry for 3-5 seconds or until crispy.
 Since nori is very thin, it takes just a few seconds to fry.
-Keep an eye on it as it can burn very quickly!
+Keep an eye on it, as it can burn very quickly!

 Stir-frying rice with vegetables in a skillet.